-

 Most people have not.

-And yet she’s undoubtedly one of America’s greatest poets — a poet and playwright, I should say, though it’s for her poetry that she’s most often praised.
+And yet she’s undoubtedly one of America’s greatest poets — a poet and playwright, I should say, though it’s for her poetry that I write this post.

 She was born May 28th, 1913, in Logan, Utah, the oldest of ten children.
 She was raised Mormon.
 She graduated from Utah State Agricultural College and for one year worked as a journalist at a Salt Lake City newspaper.